markkyaw/StockPortfolioMgmt/README.md

 * Maggie worked on backend ensuring everything regarding interacting with user is flawless.
 * Teddy handled all the interactions that happened with our API calls to Yahoo Finance as well as making sure we have our cucumber tests running smootly.
 * Tran did an amazing job with the front ends.
-* I handled interactions related to account registration/login and getting our Google Charts (almost got HighCharts implemented) to work with our database.
+* I handled interactions (front and back-end) related to account registration/login and getting our Google Charts (almost got HighCharts implemented) to work with our back-end and database.

 ## Project Info